GoogleChrome/web.dev/src/site/content/en/learn/css/blend-modes/index.md

 ---
 title: Blend Modes
 description: >
-  Create compositional effects by mising two or more layers, and learn how to isolate an image with a white background in this module on blend modes.
+  Create compositional effects by mixing two or more layers, and learn how to isolate an image with a white background in this module on blend modes.
 audio:
   title: 'The CSS Podcast - 024: Blend Modes'